 Minor in Criminology

-Criminology is the study of the causes, prevention and treatment of criminal behavior, and the social and environmental factors that are associated with crime in society.
+Criminology is the study of the causes, prevention and treatment of criminal behavior, and the social and environmental factors associated with crime in society.
+The Minor in Criminology is designed to introduce students to the study of crime, criminal behavior, and societal responses to both.
+Drawing on interdisciplinary approaches, the program explores theories of crime causation, patterns of offending, and the impact of crime on communities.

 Code | Title | Semester Hours |